PLSysSec/usenix_login_rlbox/login.md

-# Sandboxing libraries with RLBox
+# Why do we need a common sandboxing Framwork

+XXX elaborate on security justifications and migration justifications

 RLBox is a C++ framework that helps developers migrate and maintain code in application to safely use sandboxed libraries.

-## Why do we need a framework?

 The applications-library boundary is tightly coupled and by default application code is written assuming libraries are trusted.
 To benefit from sandboxing